bandonga/bandonga.github.io/collections/_kubernetes/0-intro.md

   * CronJobs: short-lived tasks that need to run at set times.
 * Apps are managed declarative, in a set of yaml file.

+## Components

 ### Master

+For production, multi-master HA is a must have (3 to 5 masters).
+Apps shouldn't run on Masters.

 ```
                                       API